 - Folate: 4% of recommended daily intake

-Diseases that can be increased by free radical damage include autoimmune disorders, cancer, aging, rheumatoid arthritis, neurodegenerative diseases, cardiovascular diseases, and aging.
+Diseases that can be increased by free radical damage include autoimmune disorders, cancer, rheumatoid arthritis, neurodegenerative diseases, cardiovascular diseases, and more.

 Free radicals are created as a by-product of reactive oxygen species and reactive nitrogen species that happen because of the cell’s redox process.
 Although the free radical theory has been around for more than 50 years, it is only within the last 20 years that scientists have become familiar with the role of free radicals in diseases.